Join the Donor Registry

 It all starts with a swab

 Becoming a donor is easy, just register your details at lf.strengthtogive.org.au and a swab test will be sent to you.
 Once this is returned, you’ll be placed on the Australian Bone Marrow Donor Registry.
-How easy is that!Posted on September 19th, 2019
+How easy is that!Last updated on January 7th, 2020

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.